solarcaratuva/HiL_Testing/Testing_Library/CAN-messages/README.md

 1. Use the *Kvaser Database Editor* to modify or create DBC files that define our CAN messages
 2. To generate C CAN structs, run `cantools generate_c_source path`, replacing `path` with the path of the DBC file
 3. To generate the 'wrapper' header files for each message type, run `py generate.py {DBC file path}`
+4. Add a message ID entry to `Common/include/CANStructMessageIDs.h`